TopQuadrant/maui/README.md

 # Maui (GPL)

-###Summary
 Maui automatically identifies main topics in text documents.
 Depending on the task, topics are tags, keywords, keyphrases, vocabulary terms, descriptors, index terms or titles of Wikipedia articles.

-###Demo
-You can try out this live [Maui demo](http://maui-indexer.appspot.com/) by just copying and pasting a piece of text of your choice or uploading a document in Word or PDF format.

-###Maui performs the following tasks:
+Maui performs the following tasks:

 * term assignment with a controlled vocabulary (or thesaurus)
 * subject indexing